April 28-30 2023, Oregon Convention Center, Portland

 front aisle corner $375

 ** The Group Booth requires a minimum of 10 participating artists.
-These spaces are shared tables – each artist gets one half of an 8’ table.
+These spaces are shared tables – each artist gets one half of a 6’ table.
 Your display can go vertically but can not be attached to the back wall.
-The Guild provides lights, tables, and a few chairs.
+The Guild provides lights, tables, wrapping materials, and a few chairs.
 Artists share the time covering the booth and taking care of sales so you don’t have to be there the whole time.
 All sales are taken on a common terminal through Square.
 You will be mailed a check after the show with the Square processing fee and your commission fee deducted.
 If you are interested in this, we recommend getting your application for the group booth in as early as possible.
-If we don’t get enough applicants by February 28th, we will refund your booth fee or, if you like, we can help you find another artist to split a 5×10′ or 10×10′ booth.
-In this case you will need to supply your own table and lighting.

 The Gathering of the Guilds has a Gallery area for each artist with a booth to display 1 additional special piece on a first-come-first served basis.
 Purchasers will be directed to your booth to buy the piece.
 Sales from this area are made by the artist at their booth under the same commission as everything else in their booth.
 Check the relevant box on the artist registration form (step 3 of application process below) and fill out the additional Gallery form.
 Then deliver your piece and signed release form (page 3 of PDF) to the GotG Gallery area no later than 6pm Wednesday April 26th.
 If you do not have a booth please see Individual Artists’ Spotlight area information below.